Starsky-burns/PCP/fulfilment/privacy-policy.md

 # 🤫 Privacy Policy

 {% hint style="info" %}
 This policy applies to data we collect from our customers (’clients’) who use our fulfilment services.
-The data subjects are generally the end customer, who has purchased from our clients.
+The data subjects are generally the end customer, who have purchased from our clients.
 {% endhint %}

 We work with various folks who want to send you an awesome product!
 Sometimes they collect your details directly and then pass them on to us.
 In other cases they will ask us to collect your details directly on their behalf.